 So, without further ado, a non-comprehensive list of great books for 5th graders:

-Artemis Fowl: What do you do if you are a genius, millionaire teen who has absent parents?
+What do you do if you are a genius, millionaire teen who has absent parents?
 Become a criminal of course.
-This is one of my favorite fantasy/real world mash ups.
+This is one of my favorite modern fantasy series.

-The Mysterious Benedict Society: Why are these smart kids called together?
+Why are these smart kids called together?
 What is the purpose of the society, and how can intelligence save the world?
 Children who are intimidated by longer stories may not want to read this series at first, but the story is very engaging and should hold the interest of any kid who sticks with it!

-A Series of Unfortunate Events: One unfortunate event after another afflict this poor family.
+One unfortunate event after another afflict this poor family.
 I love how it ends.
 Plus, it builds vocabulary!

-Howl’s Moving Castle: Humorous fantasy at it’s best.
+Humorous fantasy at it’s best.
 This series follows the adventures of a girl named Sophie and a manic depressive wizard and a fire demon.
 Mostly in its own universe, but does have a tiny amount of crossover to real life.

 Formulated fantasy stories about animals living in a monastery.
 Love the imagery in this series.
 The books are even better on CD with the author reading it.
 You won’t be able to read it without getting inspired to cook.